 SSRL produces extremely bright x-rays as a resource for researchers to study our world at the atomic and molecular level.
 Research at SSRL benefits many sectors of the American economy and leads to major advances in energy production, environmental remediation, nanotechnology, new materials and medicine.
 SSRL provides unique educational experiences and serves as a vital training ground for future generations of scientists and engineers.

 SSRL enables and supports outstanding scientific research by a broad user community in a safe environment.
 SSRL operates approximately 9 months each year with an extremely high reliability -- delivering more than 95% of scheduled x-ray beam time.
 Access to the SSRL is competitive based on peer-review.
 Users disseminate their findings through talks and publications, and new highlights are featured monthly.
 Experiments conducted at SSRL resulted in over 12,200 scientific publications since 1974.

 Links to Strategic Initiatives:

 Opportunities for Training and Discoveries

-Of the approximately 1,700 scientists who annually participate in experiments at SSRL, over 30% are first-time users, and over 40% are postdoctoral associates or graduate and undergraduate students.
+Of the approximately 1,600 scientists who annually participate in experiments at SSRL, over 30% are first-time users, and approximately 60% are postdoctoral associates or graduate and undergraduate students.
 Each researcher completes training to operate SSRL equipment.
 Students and new researchers learn from and assist more senior researchers with taking measurements and analyzing data during their experiments.
 The personal experience received during beam time benefits each participant by providing a framework and understanding of the mechanisms and difficulties that can be encountered during research experiments.

 Synergy and Teamwork